Banteay Meanchey province

-Banteay Meanchey (បន្ទាយមានជ័យ, Bântéay Méanchoăy /km/, lit.
-'The Fortress of Victory') is a province of Cambodia located in the far northwest.
+Banteay Meanchey (បន្ទាយមានជ័យ, Bântéay Méanchoăy /km/; lit. 'victorious fortress') is a province of Cambodia located in the far northwest.
 It borders the provinces of Oddar Meanchey to the north, Siem Reap to the east, Battambang to the south, and shares an international border with Thailand to the west.
 Its capital and largest city is Serei Saophoan.

 Banteay Meanchey is the 13th largest province in Cambodia.
 With a population of 861,883, it ranks as the ninth most populous in the nation.
 The city of Poipet in the western part of the province is an international border crossing into Thailand.
 Banteay Meanchey is one of the nine provinces that are part of the Tonlé Sap Biosphere Reserve.

 Etymology

 Banteay Meanchey means "Victorious Fortress" in Khmer.
 The word chey (ជ័យ) is derived from the Sanskrit word jaya (जय) meaning "victory" with mean (មាន) means to have, so the combination of both literally means to have victory and banteay (បន្ទាយ) is a Khmer word meaning "fortress" or "castle".